 Subscribe to our blog for all the latest news, updates, and events from MMA and our partners

 SubscribeDistracted driving doesn't have to include a car full of screaming children (though that counts as well).
-It can mean being too tired to focus on the road, or trying to drive while juggling a phone conversation.
+It can mean being too tired to focus on the road or trying to drive while juggling a phone conversation.
 It can even mean driving too fast for the road conditions.
-It's also unfortunately something that a lot of drivers do too often.
+Driving distracted is also unfortunately something that a lot of drivers do too often.

-Distracted driving accounted for the deaths of 1,730 drivers, 605 passengers, 400 pedestrians and 77 bicyclists in 2018 alone, for a total of 2,841 fatalities, and more than 400,000 injuries according to statistics from the National Highway Traffic Safety Administration.
-Recent data from the NHTSA also noted that in 2016, "Six percent of all drivers involved in fatal crashes were reported as distracted at the time of the crash.
-Nine percent of drivers 15 to 19 years old involved in fatal crashes were reported as distracted.
-This age group has the largest proportion of drivers who were distracted at the time of the fatal crashes."
+Distracted driving accounted for the deaths of 1,968 drivers, 696 passengers, 499 pedestrians and 87 bicyclists in 2023 alone, for a total of 3,275 fatalities, and 324,819 injuries according to statistics from the National Highway Traffic Safety Administration.
+Recent data from the NHTSA also noted that, "five percent of all drivers involved in fatal traffic crashes in 2023 were reported as distracted at the time of the crashes.
+Seven percent of drivers 15 to 20 years old involved in fatal crashes were reported as distracted.
+This age group has the largest proportion of drivers who were distracted at the time of the fatal crashes.”

 While studies have shown handheld cellphone use is down, distractions still affect drivers daily.
 Here are ways you might be distracted behind the wheel, and ways to remedy the situation: